bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

   > - 95% rule: If 950 of the last 1,000 blocks are version 2 or
   >   greater, reject all version 1 blocks.

+  One known problem with the rule to reject old version blocks was that, until all miners had upgraded, up to several invalid blocks would be produced each day (a 5% chance per block assuming exactly 95% of miners upgraded).
+Upgraded nodes that enforced ISM's rules would reject those blocks, but old nodes and lightweight clients that didn't know about the rules would accept those blocks.
+This made the network was more reliant than usual on miners refusing to build on invalid blocks.

   #### [2015] ISM and validationless mining: the BIP66 strict DER activation

   In September 2014, Pieter Wuille [discovered][strictder disclosure] a